100abde/LeetCode-Problems/README.md

 # LeetCode-Problems
-hamble tring to solve leetcode probems using Python
+My humble trying to solve leetcode problems using Python